DreSean-Sutton/smashmate/README.md

 ### Why build this?

 Smash Ultimate is my favorite game to play, whether alone or with friends, and has brought me hundreds of hours of enjoyment.
-I desired to create an app others and I can use as a reference and give back to the Smash Community!
+My desire is to create an app others and I can use as a reference and give back to the Smash Community!

 [Come test it out here!](https://dresean-sutton.github.io/smashmate/)